shawfire/stock-challenge/README.md

 - Change logging for tests in `src/test/resources/log4j.properties`
 - The logging slows down the benchmark to `0.0133` seconds.
 Which is still lower than all the timing; except for the last efficiency that was made (which was `0.0025` seconds).
 Apart from monitoring logging is great aid for performance tuning based analysis of the logs.
 - The benchmark test switches logging to `ERROR`, then restores the logger level.
+- From analyzing the logs an efficiency of `0.004254S` seconds as apposed to `0.0133` seconds with logging set to `ERROR`.
+The new sellPrice is only taken into account if it is greater than the previous max sell price as the function is iterating.

 ```bash
 # Set root logger level to INFO, DEBUG or ERROR and its only appender to A1.